fgoujeon/signal/README.md

 ## Fast
 See [benchmark](https://github.com/fgoujeon/signal-benchmark).

-Despite its type-safe interface, fgl::signals internally uses `void*`-based type erasure, which is the fastest technique of type erasure.
+Despite its type-safe interface, fgsig internally uses `void*`-based type erasure, which is the fastest technique of type erasure.

 ## Full Example
-Here is how you could use fgl::signals in a real-life project:
+Here is how you could use fgsig in a real-life project:

 ```c++
 #include <fgl/signals.hpp>